Vance Monument: Dedication

 In February 1898, the Vance Monument Association appointed a dedication committee.
 Committee members included J. P. Kerr, J. A. Nichols, and J. P. Sawyer.
-In addition to planning the dedication ceremonies, the committee was asked to collect suggestions from the public.
-Items to be addressed included selecting the speakers and deciding whether it would be "strictly a state affair, or whether admirers of the great North Carolinian [Vance] in other States shall be invited."
-On March 11, 1898, the committee set the dedication for Memorial Day, May 10, 1898, and decided to invite Senator John W. Daniel from Virginia and Judge.
-Robert F. Armfield from Statesville, North Carolina to speak at the dedication.
+In addition to planning the dedication ceremonies, the committee was asked to collect public suggestions.
+Items to be addressed included selecting the speakers and deciding whether to invite out-of-state guests.
+On March 11, 1898, the committee set the dedication for Memorial Day, May 10, 1898, and decided to invite Senator John W. Daniel from Virginia and Judge Robert F. Armfield from Statesville, North Carolina, to speak at the dedication.
 The group established a committee of related camps and organizations to collaborate for the dedication.
-Invitees included Honorable Theodore F. Davidson, Professor J. D. Eggleston Jr., S. Lipinsky, Colonel V. S. Lusk, Theo S. Morrison, Lieutenant J. A. Perry, Colonel James M. Ray, Major White G. Smith, R. P. Walker, and Dr. John Hey Williams.
+Invitees included Judge Theodore F. Davidson, Joseph Dupuy Eggleston, Solomon Lipinsky, Colonel Virgil Stuart Lusk, Theo S. Morrison, Lieutenant J. A. Perry, Colonel James M. Ray, Major White G. Smith, R. P. Walker, and Dr. John Hey Williams.
 In addition, the Statesville Cornet Concert band volunteered to perform at the dedication.

 On March 26, 1898, the Zebulon Vance chapter of the United Confederate Veterans voted to attend the May dedication.
 However, Judge Armfeld declined the invitation to give the address because of his poor health.
-The Honorable Alfred Moore Waddell of Wilmington, North Carolina, accepted the committee's invitation, saying, "Although I have already declined several invitations for the 10th May...I accept this from your association as a duty which I have neither the right nor the inclination to refuse."
+Former congressman and mayor of Wilmington, North Carolina, Alfred Moore Waddell accepted the committee's invitation to speak, saying, "Although I have already declined several invitations for the 10th May...I accept this from your association as a duty which I have neither the right nor the inclination to refuse."
 However, on April 25, Waddell had to cancel because he had a conflicting date in the U.S. Court of Appeals.
 Nationally known orator and Governor of Tennessee, Robert Love Taylor agreed to deliver an address.
 Taylor wrote, "I...will be with you on that date to honor one of the greatest and best men the South as ever produced."

 The committee hired Leroy Mitteldorfer of M. Mittledorfer & Son of Richmond, Virginia to decorate the Court Square buildings for the dedication.
 Buncombe County agreed to decorate the courthouse.
-A resolution was also passed asking the citizens of Asheville to decorate their houses for dedication day.
+A resolution was also passed, asking the citizens of Asheville to decorate their houses for dedication day.
 A platform was built near the monument for the dedication, and chairs were set up between the monument and the courthouse.
 The day before the dedication, school children were asked to bring wildflowers and evergreens to the monument to cover the unfinished ground around it.
 The committee also requested dogwood and evergreen boughs to cover the front of the platform.
-These offerings were for both beautification and to connect to nature which was loved by Vance.
+These offerings provided beautification and connected to nature which Vance loved.